- Encourage good habits in children in age-appropriate ways.

 Keep it simple.
-Help your child write a list of what she has to pay for with her own money and assign a cost to each item (gas, clothing, entertainment).
-Split the list into needs and wants, and then have your child try living on what she has budgeted for a few months as a "trial run" before college.
-Build saving into the budget, which may help kids children see how money may grow over time and even learn some of the basics of investing.
+Help your child write a list of what they have to pay for with their own money and assign a cost to each item (gas, clothing, entertainment).
+Split the list into needs and wants, and then have your child try living on what they have budgeted for a few months as a "trial run" before college.
+Build saving into the budget, which may help kids see how money may grow over time and even learn some of the basics of investing.

 Try new tools

 High school kids are tech savvy, so put budgeting on their terms.
-You might help your child set up an online budget through which he or she can track and adjust it with a click of the mouse.
-We came up with a helpful tool called Cinch for just this purpose.
-Or, create a simple budget spreadsheet showing your child’s income and expenses, and have him update and track the numbers each month as he spends and saves money.
+Help set up an online budget that they can track and adjust with a click of the mouse.
+Or, create a simple budget spreadsheet showing your child’s income and expenses, and have them update and track the numbers each month as they spend and save money.